 Our 3, 6 or 12 month Teenager Book Gift Subscription is perfect for teenagers from 13+ years at the start of the subscription.
 Every month the recipient will receive one beautifully-wrapped book.
 This is a great gift to encourage and inspire teenagers to read or to support a recipient's love of reading.
 At the checkout you can write us a little note about your recipient's interests and preferences.
 All books are hand-picked by our literature experts and are chosen from classics of young adultliterature to newly published books.
 The first book delivery also includes a bookmark and your message for your recipient.
 UK Delivery is FREE.
-Book parcels are sent out on the first Monday of every month.
+Book parcels are sent out on the first working day of every month.

 Note: The displayed books and gift wrap are only examples.

 No, reading is not a chore.
 Too often teenagers are forced to read.
 Unfortunately that is often counterproductive.
 Both, at home and in school, reading shouldn't be described as a chore that one has to do but rather as a fun activity that takes you to another world.
 This is why books are often so much better than movies!
 For instance, let's think about The Hunger Games.
 Are the books not so much more gripping and detailedthan the film?
 And is it not more fun to use one's own imagination?

 Model reading for your Teen.
 A good way of promoting reading in your teenager is by being aavidreader yourself.
 Growing up in a home full of books is more likely to boost your teenager's interest in books.
 Be a role model!

 Don't force your Teenager to read.
 Positive encouragement is better!
 Let's be honest, it is never a good idea to force someone to read.
 Positive encouragement is much more effect...
 Perhaps a Book Club subscription would be a great way to promote reading inyour teenager !?